TorchedSammy/torchedsammy.github.io/content/_index.md

 These are just a small portion of my best/active projects.
 To see all, go to the [dedicated page](projects).

 [Hilbish](https://rosettea.github.io/Hilbish) - 🌺 The flower shell.
 A comfy and nice little shell for Lua users and fans!
+[Aster](https://github.com/TorchedSammy/Aster) - Command line image colorizer utility.

 # Contributions
 - [SublimeDiscordRP](https://github.com/Snazzah/SublimeDiscordRP) - Various (language additions, features, bugfixes)